mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 <!---->
 It was close to dinner when I left too.
 Before heading out the door, I had a gel and I packed a 500ml bottle of Maurten 320 with me.

-I drank on every 10 minutes and was empty at the 60 minute mark.
+I drank every 10 minutes and was empty at the 60 minute mark.
 There was little intensity and zero GI.
 I did notice the residual lemonade was setting off the Maurten; the consistency was getting thicker as the bottle emptied.

 Piriformis held up; tomorrow will be a better tell.